PowerLoom/snapshotter-lite/README.md

 Output format can be anything depending on the usecase requirements.
 Although it is recommended to use proper [`pydantic`](https://pypi.org/project/pydantic/) models to define the snapshot interface.

-The resultant output model in this specific example is `UniswapTradesSnapshot` as defined in the Uniswap v2 specific modules directory: [`utils/models/message_models.py`](https://github.com/PowerLoom/snapshotter-computes/blob/6fb98b1bbc22be8b5aba8bdc860004d35786f4df/utils/models/message_models.py#L47-L54).
-This encapsulates state information captured by `TradeVolumeProcessor` between the block heights of the epoch: `min_chain_height` and `max_chain_height`.
+The resultant output model in this specific example is `AaveSupplyVolumeSnapshot` as defined in the Aave V3 specific modules directory: [`utils/models/message_models.py`](https://github.com/Seth-Schmidt/snapshotter-computes/blob/3e56f33aec5ceb2fecc6ec1b10d4536572136145/utils/models/message_models.py#L91).
+This encapsulates state information captured by `AssetSupplyVolumeProcessor` between the block heights of the epoch: `min_chain_height` and `max_chain_height`.

 ## Find us